Bafut people

 Bafut people, also known as Fut or Bufu people are a Grassfields ethnic group located in the Bafut Subdivision of the North West Province, Cameroon.

 Language and Literacy

-Aroun 134 000 Bafut people speak the Bafut language, an Eastern Grassfields language of the Niger-Congo languages.
+Around 134 000 Bafut people speak the Bafut language, an Eastern Grassfields language of the Niger-Congo languages.
 Thirty percent of the Fut people read and write the language.
 Expanding Literacy in Fut language is supported by ten schools and thirty churches.

 Bafut people were once multilingual.
 Most of the upper Bafut can speak the Bafut language and Cameroonian Pidgin English.
 Also, in a minor degree, they can speak local languages such as Mankon, Meta', or Mungaka.

 Religion

-Christianity is the predominant religion between Bafut people, accounting for between 74% to 95% of the population.
+Christianity is the predominant religion between Bafut people, accounting for 74% to 95% of the population.
 A minor group still follows their ancestral religion.
 Bafut Christians divide between Roman Catholic, Protestants, and other independent churches.

 The New Testament has been translated to the Bafut language and gospel recordings can be also heard.